7 reasons why TSA PreCheck may not show on your boarding pass (And what to do about it)

 If you’ve got TSA PreCheck but your children are now of age that they need their own membership, better to forfeit your perks and walk through the regular line with them.

-TSA PreCheck isn’t a given, even if you’re an official member.
-There are several things that can foil your expedited security, but almost all are avoidable.
+Most of us at one time or another have asked the question, “Why does my TSA PreCheck not work??”
+It’s important to understand that TSA PreCheck isn’t a given, even if you’re an official member.
+There are several things that can foil your expedited security, but nearly all of them are avoidable.

 Let me know if you’ve experienced other circumstances that forfeit your TSA PreCheck benefits, and I’ll add them to the list!